Improving Nutrition in the Elderly

 Malnutrition and Older Adults

-- Loss of physical strength or mobility—Elders who are frail or immobile are often unable to shop and cook.
-Even something as simple as opening a can of soup or a frozen dinner and putting it into the microwave can be difficult for someone who is physically debilitated.
+Loss of physical strength or mobility—Elders who are frail or immobile are often unable to shop and cook.
+Even something as simple as opening a can of soup or a frozen dinner and putting it into the microwave can be difficult for someone who is physically limited.

-- Chronic conditions and medications—Older adults often have at least one chronic condition and take several medications.
-These can interfere with appetite, digestion, and even absorption of certain nutrients.
+Chronic conditions and medications—Older adults often have at least one chronic condition and take several medications.
+These can interfere with digestion, and even absorption of certain nutrients.

 Make Meals and Snacks Nutrient-dense